 A cyst is a sac filled with fluid.
 These cysts are usually not cancerous (benign) but some can become cancerous (malignant).

 If you have a pancreatic cyst you should be offered a CT and/or MRI/MRCP scan to check that it’s not cancer.
-You should be referred for surgery if the scan shows that:
+You may be referred for surgery if the scan shows that:

-Surgery may be an option, but it depends on several things, including the size of the IPMN, how quickly it is growing, and any changes found during monitoring.
+Surgery may be an option, but it depends on several things, including the size of the IPMN, how quickly it is growing, and any changes found during regular

 Serous cystadenomas (SCAs) are non-cancerous cysts.
 They may be found anywhere in the pancreas, and mostly affect women over 50.
-SCAs often don’t cause any symptoms, and are only found because a person has had a scan for another reason.
+SCAs often don’t cause any symptoms and are only found during a scan for another reason.
 If they do cause symptoms, these may include tummy pain, a lump in the tummy or, rarely, jaundice.

 If there are no symptoms, no treatment is needed.
 If there are symptoms, surgery may be an option.